rami197/Elegant-Eats/README.md

 # Team_project1
-this is a web site
+this is a Educational website for users who needs any kind of Cake receipes.